Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: Introduction

 \section{Introduction}

 The smart ring is a promising and rising wearable for everyday use~\cite{OuraRing}.
-However, due to the spatial constraint, the sensing capability of the ring has been limited: commodity rings only integrate miniaturized and low-power sensors (\textit{e.g.}, heart rate sensors, IMUs).
-Despite being worn on the finger, the current smart ring, on its own, can not track hand poses continuously, which is crucial in understanding the user's actions and intentions (e.g., VR/AR interaction, human activity recognition).
-To address this problem, prior work has explored different sensing modalities to recognize hand/finger gestures on a ring~\cite{Cyclopsring, magicring, iRing, energyinputring, thumbtrak, z-ring, FingerPing, zhang2017fingersound, zhang2017fingorbits}, but multiple rings along with a wristband ~\cite{learning-on-the-rings, onering}, not desirable for everyday uses, are required to track full hand poses.
-This task is particularly difficult as hand joint movements have 21 degrees of freedom involving finger flexions/extensions and abductions/adductions ~\cite{learning-on-the-rings}.
-The key challenge of tracking full-hand poses on a ring is to sense enough information on the pose and movement on each finger from a single ring-worn position, which is challenging to capture using traditional motion sensors like IMUs.
-In this paper, we seek to answer the research question of \textbf{whether we can continuously track hand poses with just a single untethered ring}.
+However, due to the spatial constraint, the sensing capability of the ring has been limited: commodity rings integrate miniaturized and low-power sensors (\textit{e.g.}, heart rate sensors, IMUs).
+Despite being worn on the finger, the existing smart ring, on its own, can not track hand poses continuously, which is crucial in understanding the user's actions and intentions (e.g., VR/AR interaction, human activity recognition).
+To address this problem, prior work has explored different sensing modalities to recognize hand/finger gestures on a ring~\cite{Cyclopsring, magicring, iRing, energyinputring, thumbtrak, z-ring, FingerPing, zhang2017fingersound, zhang2017fingorbits}, but multiple rings along with a wristband ~\cite{learning-on-the-rings, onering} are required to track full hand poses, not desirable for everyday uses.
+Continuous hand pose tracking is particularly complex as hand joint movements have 21 degrees of freedom involving finger flexions/extensions and abductions/adductions ~\cite{learning-on-the-rings}.
+The key challenge with a ring is to sense enough information on the pose and movement of each finger from a single ring-worn position, which is challenging to capture using traditional motion sensors like IMUs.
+Z-Pose explores bio-impedance measurements from a ring for hand pose tracking, but generalizing across sessions and users proves difficult due to inconsistent impedance measurements~\cite{z-pose}.
+In this paper, we seek to answer the research question of \textbf{whether we can continuously track hand poses across sessions and users with just a single untethered ring}.